OpenPrinting/ps-printer-app/README.md

   without libppd, the former will allow to create the Snap of this Printer Application without downloading and building QPDF

-- Better way to download HPLIP for grabbing the PostScript PPD files for HP printers

 ## THE SNAP